-- 5. Transfer up to 700 μL of the sample, including any precipitate that may have formed, to a RNeasy spin column placed in a 2 mL Waste Tube (both supplied).
+5. Transfer up to 700 μl of the sample, including any precipitate that may have formed, to an RNeasy spin column placed in a 2 ml collection tube (supplied).
 Close the lid gently, and centrifuge for 15 s at ≥8000 x g (≥10,000 rpm).
+Discard the flow-through.

-Discard the flow-through and reuse the Waste Tube in step 6. - If the sample volume exceeds 700 μ L, centrifuge successive aliquots in the same RNeasy spin column.
-Discard the flow-through after each centrifugation. - Optional: If performing optional on-column DNase digestion (see "Eliminating genomic DNA contamination", page 29), follow Appendix D (page 88), steps 1-4, after performing this step. - 6.
-Add 700 μL Buffer RW1 to the RNeasy spin column.
+If the sample volume exceeds 700 μl, centrifuge successive aliquots in the same RNeasy spin column.
+Discard the flow-through after each centrifugation.

+Optional: If performing optional on-column DNase digestion (see "Eliminating genomic DNA contamination", page 26), follow Appendix D (page 84), steps 1-4, after performing this step.

+^{} Flow-through contains Buffer RLT or Buffer RW1 and is therefore not compatible with bleach.
+See page 6 for safety information.

+6. Add 700 μl Buffer RW1 to the RNeasy spin column.
 Close the lid gently, and centrifuge for 15 s at ≥8000 x g (≥10,000 rpm) to wash the spin column membrane.
-Discard the flow-through and reuse the Waste Tube in step 7.
+Discard the flow-through.

-Note: After centrifugation, carefully remove the RNeasy spin column from the Waste tube so that the column does not contact the flow-through.
-Be sure to empty the Waste tube completely.
+Note: After centrifugation, carefully remove the RNeasy spin column from the collection tube so that the column does not contact the flow-through.
+Be sure to empty the collection tube completely.

-Skip this step if performing optional on-column DNase digestion (page 88).
+Skip this step if performing optional on-column DNase digestion (page 84).